Demián Flores: Life

 Demián Flores Cortés was born in Juchitán de Zaragoza, Oaxaca in 1971.
-He is from a commercial family, with his grandfather owning a large department store in the town’s main square.
-He spent most of his childhood at this store, fascinated by the images on catalogs.
-As a young child he was very serious, quiet and observant, keeping so much to himself that his parents once took him to a doctor because they thought there was something wrong.
-His fascination with images led him to drawing and found himself occupied with this for hours.
+He is from a family involved in commercial activities, with his grandfather owning a large department store in the town's main square.
+He spent most of his childhood at this store, fascinated by the images in catalogs.
+As a young child he was very serious, quiet and attentive to what was happening around him, and kept to him self so much so that his parents once took him to a doctor because they thought there was something wrong.
+His fascination with images led him to drawing and he found himself occupied with this for hours.

 When he was thirteen his family moved to Mexico City, living at first in the Colonia Navarte neighborhood, later in Villa Coapa.
 Juchitán is a regional commercial center but culturally very distinct from Mexico City, with its matriarchal society (women hold most of the social and economic power) and its acceptance of gays and transgender people.
-He calls himself a “Juchilango” which is a combination of “Juchitan” and “chilango,” a slang term for someone from Mexico City.
+He calls himself a “Juchilango” which is a combination of “Juchitan” and “chilango,” a slang term for used to designate people from Mexico City.
 He says his sense of humor came later in his life as a way to deal with contradictions and ironies.

-He received his bachelor’s in Visual Arts from the Escuela Nacional de Artes Plásticas, part of the Universidad Nacional Autónoma de México.
+He received his bachelor's in Visual Arts from the Escuela Nacional de Artes Plásticas, which is part of the Universidad Nacional Autónoma de México.
 Since then, he has received further training in workshops and residencies in Europe and the United States.